myminseok/pivotal-docs/platform-automation/configure-loadbalancer-nsx-alb-avi.md

 - SSL Profile: system-standard
 - Advanced tab> Service Engine Group> Default-Group (select intended to use)

-#### 3. Configure loadbalancer on TAS tile
+### 3. Configure loadbalancer on TAS tile
 there is no comment explaining on NSX-ALB on TAS tile documentation yet.
 - https://techdocs.broadcom.com/us/en/vmware-tanzu/platform/tanzu-platform-for-cloud-foundry/6-0/tpcf/configure-lb.html

-Configuring:
+#### TAS tile > Resource config> Router:
-- TAS tile > Resource config> Router:
+- AVI LOAD BALANCER CONFIGURATION Pools: tas-web-pool (previously created)
-** AVI LOAD BALANCER CONFIGURATION Pools: tas-web-pool (previously created) ** Logical Load Balancer: do not set.
+- Logical Load Balancer: do not set.
-- apply change tas tile:
+#### apply change tas tile:
-** director will add vm extension for router vm.
+- bosh director will add vm extension for router vm.
-** director will add VM info to target pool on NSX-ALB side on creating router VM.
+- bosh director will register the created VM to the NSX-ALB target pool on creating VM only.